leesangmin4533/nova1/README.md

 python main.py
 ```

-You can view the current trading status at `http://localhost:5000/`.
+You can view the web dashboard at `http://localhost:5000/`.
+The server also exposes a JSON status API at `http://localhost:5000/status`.

 ## Disclaimer / 면책 조항